Lochie Jo Allen: Education

 Lochie Jo Allen was born on January 24, 1918, in Arkville, New York, to J.W.
 Allen and Mattie Jo Linkous Allen.
 J.W.
 Allen died while Lochie and her sister were still in junior high.

-Allen attended high school in Owego, NY and Roxbury, NY, graduating with a College Entrance Regents Diploma in 1934.
+Allen attended high school in Owego, New York, and Roxbury, New York, graduating with a College Entrance Regents Diploma in 1934.
 She received a BS in Education and an AB in Latin from Radford State Teachers College (now Radford University) in Radford, VA.
 She was further certified to teach in band and orchestra and public school music.
 She received an MA in English from the University of Georgia in 1956 and took graduate courses in School Law and Administration.
 She attended the University of Maryland for a doctoral program in English, where she completed all courses but did not finish the program.

 Career

 Music

 Along with her sister, Allen was one of two women in the Triple Cities Traction Company Symphonic Band when she was a teenager.
 She and her sister both played flute and piccolo in the band, the only two women among the 70 musicians in the band.
 She also held positions as an organist and choir director and organized and directed a group of professional singers, called "The Holiday Singers", who performed at nursing and retirement homes, civic clubs, jails, and other organizations.